 The physician’s white coat means something different for every person.
 Last year, StudioAMWA and Doctors Who Create presented a project titled “Superwomen in White Coats: What does the coat mean to you?”
 We garnered a wonderful response and received so many white coats with words of wisdom, love, and acceptance painted onto them.

-- Use your local AMWA branch to get funding to buy a white coat.
-Inexpensive white coats can be found for 25.00 dollars at amazon.com[“Dr.James Professional Lab Coat, small].
+- Obtain a white coat using funding from your local AMWA branch.
+Inexpensive white coats can be found for 25.00 dollars at com[“Dr.James Professional Lab Coat, small].

 - Place the white coat in a central student location, such as the student lounge, a classroom, or the cafeteria.
 You can hang it on coat hanger or a clothesline with a clothespin or lay it on a table.

 - Fill the coat pockets with markers, sharpies, paint pens – items covered through your AMWA chapter budget.

 - Share the information about the White Coat Project with your school and encourage students to share their ideas and draw on it!

 Participating schools should send photos of the drawings, participating members, and the white coat frequently to firstname.lastname@example.org.
 The deadline for this year will be April 1, 2019.
 In addition, we ask that schools being represented at the National Conference bring their coats to the Medical Women’s International Association Centennial Congress in New York City as they will be displayed in a public art gallery for Studio AMWA.